KBeshkov/neurophilth_blog.github.io/docs/neurophilth_blog.github.io/_posts/2020-10-11-Introduction.md

 The firing rate is defined by counting the number of spikes in each row of the raster plot and dividing by time, which means the firing rate is measured in hertz.
 The voltage values are given by all the different values which the voltage variable x(t) has taken across time and neurons.

 **Discussion**

 Hopefully this short introduction gives a good intuition for what is happening in neural networks.
 In future articles we will look at more exciting networks which also learn to perform tasks or produce interesting activity due to unconventional structure.

 **References**

-Gerstner, W., Kistler, W. M., Naud, R., & Paninski, L. (2014).
-Neuronal dynamics: From single neurons to networks and models of cognition.
+Gerstner, W., Kistler, W. M., Naud, R., & Paninski, L. (2014). *Neuronal dynamics: From single neurons to networks and models of cognition*.
 Cambridge University Press. - This textbook is also available as an ebook online.